rachel170/tp/docs/UserGuide.md

 * Edits the flashcard at the specified `INDEX`.
 The index refers to the index number shown in the displayed desk list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* `TAG` refers to the deck which the card belongs to.
+* When the `TAG` of the card is edited into a tag/deck that does not exist yet, FlashNotes will create that deck and place the flashcard into that deck.

 </div>